Frequently Asked Questions

 Can I Ride a Mr. Bill To The River?

 With the advent of some amazing new tricks often practiced in the sport of BASE jumping comes some concern from the organizers of Bridge Day.
 New tricks such as "Riding a Mr. Bill Down to the River" are not appropriate for Bridge Day according to the NPS.
 The NPS has mandated that you must attempt to deploy a parachute during your jump.
-Believe it or not, jumpers have held onto other jumpers until splashing down into the New River below.
+Believe it or not, jumpers have held onto other jumpers until splashing down into the New River below with a fully-closed container.

 What is the Landing Zone (LZ) like?